-In 1921 Williams became a licensed architect.
-He opened his own firm in Los Angeles and was the first African American member of the American Institute of Architects (AIA).
+In 1921, Williams became a licensed architect.
+He opened his firm in Los Angeles and was the first African-American American Institute of Architects (AIA) member.

 Focused on modern architecture, Ain was instrumental in bringing this aesthetic to lower and medium-cost housing and became known as the architect for the working man.

-Prior to being invited by John Entenza to participate in the Case Study House Program he worked on the Beckman House.
-A pin-wheel shape with clean lines, and views to the outdoors from every room the home embodies his modernist ideals.
+Before being invited by John Entenza to participate in the Case Study House Program, he worked at the Beckman House.
+A pin-wheel shape with clean lines and views of the outdoors from every room of the home embodies his modernist ideals.